Retribution Paladin DPS Mythic+ Tips — Shadowlands 9.1

 Level 50 Talents for Mythic+ as a Retribution Paladin

 Sanctified Wrath is the recommended default choice for this tier, as long as your enemies are alive during the majority of your Avenging Wrath.
 All of the AoE damage is spread out during Avenging Wrath's duration.

-For Kyrian Paladins, Final Reckoning in combination with Seraphim is a very competitive alternative, since they can use more Holy Power spenders during the Final Reckoning and Seraphim window by generating a lot of Holy Power very quickly with Divine Toll.
+For Kyrian Paladins using the Pelagos Soulbind, Final Reckoning in combination with Seraphim is a very competitive alternative, as they can use more Holy Power spenders during the stacked burst windows of Final Reckoning and Seraphim by generating a lot of Holy Power very quickly with Divine Toll.

 Retribution Paladin Mythic+ Rotation

 Both the single target and multi-target rotations do not change in Mythic+ content.
 For more information about the Retribution Paladin DPS rotation, refer back to the Rotation below.